Immediate Roadside Sanctions (“IRS”) Lawyers in Alberta

 Sworn or affirmed statements,

-Footage such as Body Worn Camera and In-Car Digital Video (if available), and
+Footage such as Body Worn Camera and In-Car Digital Video, and

 Any other relevant information.